 - Pour the cooked mixture into the center of the meat shell.

-- Wetting your hands with cold water, gently spread the remainder of the crust-meat mixture smoothly over the top so that it completely covers the filling.
+- Wet your hands with cold water and gently spread the remainder of the crust-meat mixture smoothly over the top so that it completely covers the filling.

 - Bake for 30–35 minutes at 400°F until the kibbeh top is golden brown and slightly crisp.

-- A Food processor is not necessary to make this recipe if fine bulgur is used and you chop the onion very small.
+- A food processor is not necessary to make this recipe if fine bulgur is used and you chop the onion into very small pieces.

 - Bulgur is wheat that has been steamed, dried, and crushed.
-Don’t confuse it with untreated medium and fine grain.
+It comes in coarse, medium, and fine grain.
 If you are not using a processor, make sure you use medium- or fine-grain bulgur.

-- Bulgur (or bulghur) should not be confused with cracked wheat, which has not been previously treated.
+- Bulgur should not be confused with cracked wheat.
+Cracked wheat is a product that has not been previously treated.